PureMagic: A Dynamic Scheduler for Lattice Surgery: Lattice Surgery Scheduling

 \subsection{Layouts}

-A layout is a placement of logical qubits on a 2D grid.
-The exposed $X$ and $Z$ edges of each logical qubit correspond to logical operators that can be merged through lattice surgery (Figure~\ref{fig:merge_diagrams}).
-We model these surgery operations as paths on a grid.
-An example of such a grid is given in Figure~\ref{fig:topo_abstraction}, where qubits are represented by rectangular patches, and the connections are made to patch edges that correspond to a given Pauli operator.
-The state-of-the-art \emph{bus routing} grid contains three types of patches: \emph{data} (blue), \emph{bus} (white), and \emph{magic} (orange).
+A layout is a placement of logical qubits to form patches on a 2D grid.
+The exposed $X$ and $Z$ edges of each patch correspond to logical operators that can be merged through lattice surgery (Figure~\ref{fig:merge_diagrams}).
+We model surgery operations as paths on a grid, as shown in Figure~\ref{fig:topo_abstraction}, where logical qubits are represented by rectangular patches, and the connections are made to patch edges that correspond to a given Pauli operator.
+The standard approach, reported in prior work~\cite{Litinski_2019,silva2024lssp}, is a \emph{bus routing} grid that contains three types of patches: \emph{data} (blue), \emph{bus} (white), and \emph{magic} (orange), and the data patches represent double qubits.
+The layout shown in Figure~\ref{fig:topo_abstraction} is similar to the \emph{Parallelizable} layout~\cite{silva2024lssp}, except that in our work, boundary patches are magic state cultivators, instead of a smaller number of patches representing distillation factories.

-Scheduling a \pauli{} on the bus routing layout requires connecting the relevant edges through available bus qubits and ultimately terminating the path at a magic patch.
-A $Y$ Pauli measurement must connect to both the $X$ and $Z$ edges of that logical qubit (as illustrated in Figure~\ref{fig:ymerge}).
-The resulting \pauli{} operation forms a tree on the grid whose leaves correspond to the Pauli operators and include one magic state.
+Scheduling a \pauli{} on a bus routing layout requires connecting the relevant edges of the data patches corresponding to the Pauli operators through available bus patches, and for T gates, terminating the path at a magic patch.
+The result is a tree on the grid whose leaves correspond to the Pauli operators, including a magic state for T gates.

 Connectivity constraints arise from the structure of the double-qubit patches.
-Bus and magic squares can be connected on all four edges, but data qubits are restricted: each double-qubit can be connected either from a single side or simultaneously from both its top and bottom edges.
+A bus or magic patch can be connected on all four edges, but a data patch can be connected either from a single side or simultaneously from both its top and bottom edges.
 An example of three scheduled \paulis\ is illustrated in Figure~\ref{fig:topo_abstraction}.
 The logical operators $Z_{2}$, $Y_{4}$, $Z_{6}$, and $X_7$ are connected via the sides of the rectangular data qubits.
-A bottom edge is used for the $0/1$ double qubit to perform a $X_0 X_1$ measurement.
-The $Y$ term connects to both the $X$ and $Z$ edges of the logical qubit 4, i.e. $Y _4 = X_{4} \times Z_4$.
+A bottom edge is used for the $0/1$ double qubit patch to perform an $X_0 X_1$ measurement.
+The $Y$ operator connects to both the $X$ and $Z$ edges of the data patch 4, i.e. $Y_4 = X_{4} \times Z_4$.